reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ### Configuring a Spring Boot Application to Use LocalStack

-Now, we'll create a simple customer registration application using the popular [Spring Boot](https://spring.io/projects/spring-boot) framework.
+Now, we will create a simple customer registration application using the popular [Spring Boot](https://spring.io/projects/spring-boot) framework.
 Our application will have an API that will take a first name, last name, email, mobile, and a profile picture.
 This API will save the record in DynamoDB, and store the profile picture in an S3 bucket.

 We start by creating a Spring Boot REST API using [https://start.spring.io](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.1.RELEASE&packaging=jar&jvmVersion=14&groupId=io.pratik&artifactId=customerregistration&name=customerregistration&description=Spring%20Boot%20with%20Dynamodb%20and%20S3%20to%20demonstrate%20LocalStack&packageName=io.pratik.customerregistration&dependencies=lombok,web) with dependencies to the web and [Lombok](https://projectlombok.org/features/all) modules.